-- Office staff will provide the First Aid as required and decide on the next course of action. - 8.2 Staff may visit the School Nurse as and when necessary, but appropriate cover must be arranged. - 8.3 The School will discuss with parents the procedures for children who may become ill or infectious and take necessary steps to prevent the spread of infection and illnesses.7
+- Pupils may visit the School Nurse in the Sick Bay or the staff in the school Office during break or lunch.
+If a pupil is unwell during lessons, then they should consult the member of Staff in charge who will assess the situation and decide on the next course of action.
+Where necessary, the pupil will be accompanied to see the School Nurse in the Sick Bay or to see the staff in the school Office.
+The School Nurse/Office staff will provide the First Aid as required and decide on the next course of action. - Staff may visit the school Nurse as and when necessary, but appropriate cover must be arranged. - 8.3 The school will discuss with parents the procedures for children who may become ill or infectious and take necessary steps to prevent the spread of infection and illnesses.7